OmniLayer/spec/README.md

 |Amount desired|[Number of Coins](#field-number-of-coins)|5,000,000,000 (50.0 coins) |
 | Action | [Sell Offer sub-action](#field-sell-offer-sub-action) | 1 (New offer) |

-Initially the UI should require that either the currency id for sale or the currency id desired be Mastercoins (or Test Mastercoins), since those currencies are the universal token of the protocol and the only ones which can be traded for bitcoins (and thus exit the Mastercoin ecosystem).
-This restriction is at the UI level and can be removed if the Mastercoin community (Mastercoin holders) votes to change it.
+Although the formatting of this message technically allows trading between any two currencies/properties, the parsing engines must require that either the currency id for sale or the currency id desired be Mastercoins (or Test Mastercoins), since those currencies are the universal token of the protocol and the only ones which can be traded for bitcoins (and thus exit the Mastercoin ecosystem).
+If another currency becomes widely used in the Master Protocol, we may switch the parsing engines to allow other currencies (such as a USDCoin) to be used in a similar way, with a small amount of MSC being burned automatically with each trade.

 #### Change a Transaction Type 21 Coin Sell Order